Hilbert-Kunz multiplicity of quadrics via Ehrhart theory: The Fibonacci polytope and its Ehrhart polynomial

 The number of vertices $v(d)$ of the extended Fibonacci polytope satisfies linear recurrence $v(d) = 2v(d-2) + 2v(d-3)$ with the initial condition $v(1) = 2, v(2) = 4$ (\cite[A107383]{oeis}).
 First, note that vertices correspond to words on the alphabet $\{-1, 0, 1\}$ such that there are no consecutive nonzero entries and no `$0$' can be replaced by `$1$'.
 The last condition means that the sequence cannot start or end with `$00$' and cannot contain three consecutive `$0$'s.
 Such a sequence must therefore end with `$0\pm 1$' or `$0\pm 10$'.
 In the first case, removing the ending gives a word in $v(d-2)$ and in the second a word from $v(d-3)$.
 The recursion follows. \end{remark}

-The Fibonacci polytope is affinely equivalent to the order polytope of the zigzag poset (\cite[Section 3.8]{StanleySurvey}), i.e., the set of points in $[0,1]^d$ such that $x_1 \geq x_2 \leq x_3 \geq \cdots $ by mapping $x_i \to y_i$ where $y_i = 1 - x_i$ if $i$ is odd and $y_i = x_i$ if $i$ is even.
-Thus, the two polytopes have equal Ehrhart polynomials and a result of Stanley gives a canonical triangulation of the Fibonacci polytope.
+By \cite{Stanley} the Fibonaci polytope is affinely equivalent to the order polytope of the zigzag poset, defined as the set of points in $[0,1]^d$ such that $x_1 \geq x_2 \leq x_3 \geq \cdots $ by mapping $x_i \to y_i$ where $y_i = 1 - x_i$ if $i$ is odd and $y_i = x_i$ if $i$ is even.
+Thus, the two polytopes have equal Ehrhart polynomials and a result of Stanley (\cite{Stanley}) gives a canonical triangulation of the Fibonacci polytope.

-\begin{theorem}[Stanley] The order polytope of a partial order $P$ on $[n]$ has a canonical triangulation indexed by linear extensions $P \to [n]$, i.e., permutations of $[n]$ that adhere to the partial order. \end{theorem}
+\begin{theorem}[Stanley] The order polytope of a poset $P$ on $[n]$ has a canonical triangulation indexed by linear extensions $P \to [n]$, i.e., permutations of $[n]$ that adhere to the partial order. \end{theorem}

 Hence the order polytope of the zigzag poset is triangulated by \emph{alternating} permutations.
-The number of such permutations is the \emph{Euler up-down number} $\En{d}$.
-It is known that $\sum_{d \geq 0} \En{d}/d! \, x^d = \sec x + \tan x$ \cite{Andre1881}.
+Since the number of such permutations is the \emph{Euler up-down number} $\En{d}$, we obtain a formula for the volume (see also (\cite[Section 3.8]{StanleySurvey}).
+Note that $\sum_{d \geq 0} \En{d}/d! \, x^d = \sec x + \tan x$ \cite{Andre1881}.

 \begin{corollary} The volume of the Fibonacci polytope of dimension $d$ equals $\En{d}/d!$. \end{corollary}

 To the best of our knowledge, there is no closed-form description of the Ehrhart polynomial of this polytope, but a recent paper of Coons and Sullivant \cite{CoonsSullivant} gives a combinatorial formula for the $h^*$ vector.